The Best 4 E-book Sites for Free Japanese Books

 With shadows of the past that won’t quite rest, things will need to be settled.
 This book does require a more advanced reading level, because it makes references specific to the restoration era of Japan.

-Just be aware that if you share devices with underage users, this site does have its fair share of hentai, yuri and yaoi, and some of it can be prominently displayed on the main page.
-For those of you not familiar with those terms, they refer to books/manga that are about sexual topics.
-They can range from romance with a sexual aspect to pornography.
+Just be aware that if you share devices with underage users, this site does have its fair share material that is not appropriate for minors.
 So with Honto you may want to figure out the parental controls on your device.

 This site is similar to Honto but with a larger Japanese library.
 Aozora Bunko has works in progress as well, so you can enjoy current works from living authors.